chipsalliance/caliptra-sw/runtime/README.md

 ## Cryptographic Mailbox Commands (new in 2.0)

 Cryptographic mailbox (CM) commands are a flexible set of mailbox commands that provide access to Caliptra's cryptographic cabilities.
-This is meant for offline key storage and use, supporting protocols like SPDM and OCP LOCK.
+This is meant for offloaded key storage and use, supporting protocols like SPDM and OCP LOCK.

 These commands are not meant to be high-performance as they are accessed via mailbox commands.